vikingeducation/assignment_sql_taste/basics.md

   ```
   SELECT *
     FROM tutorial.billboard_top_100_year_end
-    WHERE artist = 'Rolling Stones'
-    OR artist = 'Elvis Presley'
-    OR artist = 'Van Halen'
+    WHERE artist IN ('Rolling Stones', 'Elvis Presley', 'Van Halen')
   ```

 7. Which artist has had the most appearances on the top 100 list?